bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **Customer ID**

 The customer_id will determine the price the shopper pays for an item.
-Customer ID’s are tied to customer group discounts and Price Lists.
+Links exists between customer IDs, customer group discounts, and price lists.
 Set the `customer_id` to 0 when creating a guest order.

 **Shipping address**